Expert insights on MitoQ, oxidative stress, and mitochondrial health: Q&A with Dr. Siobhan Mitchell, PhD

-|Our incredible Chief Science Officer Dr. Siobhan Mitchell recently sat down with Joe Cohen from The Joe Cohen Show podcast.
-In the episode, Siobhan shared her impressive academic and industry experience, and both her and Joe explored all things mood, cognitive function and mitochondrial health.
+Our incredible Chief Science Officer Dr. Siobhan Mitchell recently sat down with Joe Cohen from The Joe Cohen Show podcast.
+In the episode, Dr. Mitchell shared her extensive academic and industry experience, while she and Joe dove deep into topics like mood, cognitive function, mitochondrial function, and mitochondrial health.

 “Oxidative stress helps with keeping your muscles maintained and all the rest.
 But I would say oxidative stress, especially around the mitochondria, can be super bad.
 And this happens more and more as you age that you have more oxidative stress that goes beyond anything beneficial.
 And so I think anyone after around age 35 has to start thinking about oxidative stress as something they have to take care of.”

-How does MitoQ compare to other antioxidants?
+How does MitoQ® Mitoquinol compare to other antioxidants?

-How does MitoQ support muscle growth?
+How does MitoQ® Mitoquinol support muscle growth and exercise recovery?

-Can MitoQ support post-menopausal women?
+Can MitoQ® Mitoquinol support post-menopausal women?

 “We have one study right now that I think is really cool where they're giving MitoQ to women who are postmenopausal*.
 Estrogen is really good at helping mitochondria deal with oxidative stress, and once you lose that estrogen, the heart health effects of exercise go way, way down.
 So all those heart health benefits [of exercise], like helping with aortic stiffness, almost completely disappear in post-menopausal women.
 And so, the MitoQ intervention is about making exercise more beneficial for post-menopausal women by helping the body deal with oxidative stress when estrogen isn’t doing its job anymore.”